 Colon therapy has an anthelmintic action: this means parasites are removed.
 Autopsies performed reveal that over 90 percent of the people examined have some form of parasites.
 The most common of all is tapeworm.
 Many vegetarians have various parasites.
 Their eggs may be eaten with vegetables or fruit.
 Threadworms and hookworms may pass through the unbroken skin – sometimes contracted by walking barefoot in the grass.

 Ready to schedule your colonics or colon wellness treatment?
-Call 212-673-2272 to speak with on of our associates.
+Call 212-673-2272 to speak with a member of the La Casa team.